 As an organization within the ULI network, it will be imperative that we continue to make progress on the milestones outlined in our most recent strategic plan.
 As chairman of the foundation, I have the unique opportunity to support and work directly with the phenomenal group of professionals engaged in this effort daily.

-What takeaways from your previous experience as a leader within ULI will you apply as ULI Foundation Chairman?
+What takeaways from your previous experience as a leader within ULI will you apply as ULI Foundation Chair?

 The leadership lessons and takeaways are too numerous to list.
 However, the membership, staff, and anticipated impact of each decision will be front of mind.
 I benefit from having served at the District Council level, National level, and in the Product Council universe.
 The knowledge and experience of how they are interconnected will be beneficial in this role.

-As the new ULIF Chairman, are there specific goals you look forward to achieving during your term?
+As the new ULIF Chair, are there specific goals you look forward to achieving during your term?

 Yes!
 Again, awareness and participation are the two key factors.
 The foundation has existed for more than half of a century.
 The planning and decisions that we are undertaking today will ensure the success of the foundation and the institute for the next 50 years and beyond.
 With this in mind, I look forward to encouraging a higher level of awareness of the foundation through the individual participation of our members.